According to NVIDIA, the standard operating temperature of a graphics processing unit (GPU) is 104°F to 194°F (40°C to

 You can also use third-party software to check the GPU temperature.

 In Windows 10, you can check GPU temperature through the Task Manager.
 Apple facilitates the same function through the Activity Monitor on Mac.
-NVIDIA, AMD, and other GPU brands have applications or performance overlays that provide essential information, including temperature.
+NVIDIA, AMD, and other brands have applications or performance overlays that provide essential information, including temperature.

 Why is my GPU so hot at idle?

 Your GPU could be hot while idle due to improper fan speed settings, graphics-intensive processes, software running in the background, and voluntary or involuntary overclocking.
-Undoing these or restoring the default settings can solve the GPU overheating issue.
+Undoing these or restoring the default settings can solve the overheating issue.

 In general, your GPU should not be hot when it is idle.

 Check the fan speed

 Check if you have capped the fan speed using any software.
-When the rotation per minute (RPM) of one or all the fans in the cabinet is restricted, there is a direct adverse impact on cooling.
+When the rotation per minute (RPM) of one or all the fans in the cabinet is restricted, cooling has a direct adverse impact.
 Thus, your GPU and other components, such as the CPU, can get hot at idle.

 Check for background applications and tasks

 Check if you have graphics-intensive tasks running in the background.
-For example, you may have a design-heavy website or an ultra-high-definition video in any browser tabs.
+For example, you may have a design-heavy website or an ultra-high-definition video in any browser tab.

-Demanding apps or software may be running even though you are not working on your computer.
+Demanding apps or software may run even though you are not working on your computer.

 Close all the tabs, apps, and background processes, and check if the GPU is still unusually hot.
 You can close all running programs and background processes by following these guides for Windows and Mac.

 Check for overclocking

-The other common reason why a GPU can be hot when idle is overclocking.
-Some users overclock their GPUs for better performance, which often leads to overheating.
+The other common reason a GPU can be hot when idle is overclocking.
+Some users overclock them for better performance, which often leads to overheating.

-Reset the overclock and check the GPU temperature.
+Reset the overclock and check the temperature.
 Some GPUs are factory overclocked.
 Consider resetting the factory overclock.

 11 Reasons why your GPU is so hot (And their solutions)